 MUSIC LIBRARIES IN GREECE: AN INTRODUCTION

-The treasures of value for music research in Greece, as well as contemporary music material, exist in every corner of the country, in many kinds of institutions, monasteries, public and municipal libraries, museums, radio collections and archives, intellectual, cultural and philharmonic societies, orchestras, folklore societies and archives, high schools, university libraries and collections and even in the libraries maintained in Athens and Thessaloniki by foreign institutions and governments.
-The National Library and the General State Archives, Academy of Sciences and Library of the Parliament in Athens, Greek Radio and Television Archives, University Music Libraries and Collections in Thessaloniki, Corfu, Athens, Arta and Heakleion, Music Library of Greece “Lilian Voudouri” in Athens, The State Conservatory of Thessaloniki and the Athens Conservatory, Museums such as the Delphoi Museum, Philarmonic Societies, mainly but not only, in the Ionian Islands, Monasteries in Mount Athos, Patmos and Lesvos isl. and elsewhere, Corfu Reading Society and Efxeinos Club in Naousa, public libraries in Siatista, Andritsaina, “Korais” in Chios and Corfu isl., Serres, Thessaloniki etc. all treasure rare music material as well strong collections of contemporary collections.
+The music treasures in Greece reside in every corner of the country.
+More specifically, music materials can be found in different kind of institutions, monasteries, public and municipal libraries, museums, radio collections and archives, intellectual, cultural and philharmonic societies, orchestras, folklore societies, high schools, university libraries and collections and furthermore in libraries established in Athens and Thessaloniki by foreign institutions and governments.
+To name some of the most important: The National Library, the General State Archives, Academy of Sciences, the Library of the Parliament, the Greek Radio and Television Archives, University Music Libraries and Collections in Thessaloniki, Corfu, Athens, Arta and Heakleion, Music Library of Greece “Lilian Voudouri” in Athens, the State Conservatory of Thessaloniki and the Athens Conservatory.
+Rare treasures of music material can also may be found in museums, communities and institutinos such as, the Delphoi Museum, Philarmonic Societies of the Ioanian islands, Monasteries in Mount Athos, and public libraries in Patmos, Chios and Lesvos islands.
+And the list keeps going...

 https://rism.online/search?q=greece&mode=institutions&page=1&rows=20